hmaerki/experiment_microoctopus/README.md

-# microOctopus - Micropython Testenvironment
+# microOctopus - Micropython Testinfrastructure

 Ideas on how to set up a micropython testenvironment